AnaisDenis/moustic/README.md

-This project allows for the analysis, grouping, and reconstruction of mosquito trajectories using spatio-temporal data.
-It supports both manual and automatic analysis based on clustering and proximity parameters.
+This project allows us to visualize swarms of mosquitoes, detect interactions from their trajectories and provides access to some research ideas on the nature of these interactions.

 <img src="doc/img/IRD.png" width="300" height="100" /> <img src="doc/img/MIVEGEC.png" width="150" height="100" />